kcohane00/kcohane00/README.md

-- 👋 Hi, I’m @kcohane00.
+- 👋 Hi, I’m @kcohane00
-- 💻 I’m currently working in EdTech as Data Analyst | Associate Director of Program Performance.
+- 💻 I’m currently working in EdTech as Data Analyst | Associate Director of Program Performance
-- 🎓 I completed a Ph.D. on AI bots and how they affect social networks.
+- 🎓 I completed a Ph.D. on AI bots and how they affect social networks
-- 📊 I completed Thinkful's Data Analytics certification.
+- 📊 I completed Thinkful's Data Analytics certification
+- 🌩️ I enjoy coding in Python and SQL
 - 📫 How to reach me https://kcohane.wixsite.com/hello

 <!---